Dragos-Hategan/raspberry-pi-pico-uart-gpio-hub/README.md

 > **Multi-client UART-based GPIO control system** for Raspberry Pi Pico, with persistent flash state and automatic UART connection detection.

 This project enables a central **Pico-based server** to detect and communicate with multiple **Pico-based clients** over UART.
 Clients expose GPIOs that can be remotely controlled (ON/OFF/TOGGLE) by the server via UART messages.
-The server saves the state of all connected devices in its internal Flash memory, allowing full restoration after power cycles.
+The server saves the state of all connected devices in its internal Flash memory, allowing full device state restoration after power cycles.

 ---